Data Protection – What happens to my information?

 Our Data Protection Officer

-Clare Dooley is the Trust’s Assistant Director of Corporate Governance.
-She can be contacted at:
+The Trust’s Data Protection Officer is the Assistant Director of Corporate Governance, who can be contacted at:

 Phone number: 0121 507 3837